Indra Thohir: Early life

-Indra Thohir was born in the Cigereleng area of Bandung on 7 July 1941, the son of Mr. Asik and Mrs. Omas.
+Indra Thohir was born in the Cigereleng area of Bandung on 7 July 1941, the son of Asik and Omas.
 He completed his elementary and junior high school in Bandung, then continued his studies in the Academy of Physical Education, which was under the jurisdiction of the University of Indonesia.
 After graduating, he became a lecturer for his alma mater, which would eventually become the Indonesian University of Education's Faculty of Sports and Health Education (FPOK UPI).

 Coaching career

 Early years

 Aside from being a lecturer for UPI, Thohir also coached the university's football team.
 Under his guidance, the team reached the national finals twice.
 They also represented Indonesia in the ASEAN University Games twice, in 1981 and 1982.
 In 1984, Thohir was hired by Persib Bandung to become the club's new fitness coach.
-As a member of the coaching staff, Thohir became part of the club's Perserikatan triumph in 1986 and 1990.
+As a member of the coaching staff, Thohir became part of the club's Perserikatan triumph in 1986.

 Indonesia national under-16 team

-In 1990, Thohir was called by PSSI to become head coach of the Indonesia national under-16 team for the 1990 AFC U-16 Championship, held in the United Arab Emirates.
-After getting through the group stage, he managed to guide the team to finish in fourth place.
+In 1989, Thohir was called by PSSI to become head coach of the Indonesia national under-16 team in preparation for the 1990 AFC U-16 Championship held in the United Arab Emirates.
+Draws with South Korea and Qatar were enough to see the team progress as runners-up of Group B. The team went on to finish in fourth place after losing their semifinal to the hosts and the third place match 0–5 to China, just missing out on qualification for the 1991 FIFA U-17 World Championship.